 August 10-23: Buenos Aires Tango Festival

-This is the festival of Tango, the dance of Argentina (and specifically Buenos Aires) is known for.
-The tango originated in La Boca, a neighbourhood by a port in the south of Buenos Aires.
+This is the festival of Tango, the traditional dance that Argentina (and specifically Buenos Aires) is known for.
+The tango originated in La Boca, a neighborhood by a port in the south of Buenos Aires.
 Every year, tango dancers from all over the world come to Argentina to compete in the place where tango was born.
 The festivities culminate with the Tango World Competition where the best of the best compete.
 Each year the whole city gets into a tango frenzy with tango shows, music, movies, and recitals.
-All of the festival events are free of charge, and milongas (the place where one would dance the tango) would hold tango classes, shows, music, Spanish classes and other events.
+All of the festival events are free of charge, and milongas (the place where one would dance the tango) will hold tango classes, shows, music, Spanish classes, and other events.

 October 12th: Day of Respect for Cultural Diversity

 The origins of this holiday are actually the same as Columbus Day.
 The day was first celebrated in Argentina in 1917.
 Workers get the day off to spend with their family and celebrate and remember the day that Christopher Columbus discovered the Americas.
-The name of the holiday was changed to “Day of Respect for Cultural Diversity” because some of the indigenous people think of the arrival of Christopher Columbus a bad thing.
+The name of the holiday was changed to “Day of Respect for Cultural Diversity” as the arrival of Christopher Columbus is no longer seen as a positive thing, seeing as he in fact did not discover the Americas.
 It began as a holiday to celebrate the Hispanic influence on the Americas but has since turned into a celebration of diversity.

 Also Read: 2018 Public Holidays in Argentina